kotarohzk/odin-calculator/README.md

 ## Demo

-You can try out the calculating by visiting the live demo [here](https://kotarohzk.github.io/odin-calculator/).
+You can try out the calculator by visiting the live demo [here](https://kotarohzk.github.io/odin-calculator/).